garrandall/popular-music-data/tracks/play-my-funk-simple-e.md

 I was walkin on the railroad
 I sat my booty on the track
 I saw this kid with the gap sack
-So i snatched my booty back
+So I snatched my booty back
 I said looka here, partner
 You know you can't be me
 I be the one, it ain't two now
 And you know it's true

 Now move on
-I got the fellas jealous cause i flows like none
+I got the fellas jealous cause I flows like none
 I got the whole nine, need not pack a gun
-No need for greed, see i takes then i feeds
+No need for greed, see I takes then I feeds
-To the young, sprung on the air that i breathe
+To the young, sprung on the air that I breathe
-You can't concieve how i braids and i weaves
+You can't concieve how I braids and I weaves
 Hear you over there, may appear
 Some fear for the smear
 We're gonna have in abundance
-I write, see i write, see i write
+I write, see I write, see I write
 Did you know that

-Chorus

-Now i'ma fuck around and make a b-boy mad in a minute Shit, i'm so nice niggas think i'm freakin senate Status - i rank top-notch, come on now
+Now i'ma fuck around and make a b-boy mad in a minute Shit, i'm so nice niggas think i'm freakin senate Status - I rank top-notch, come on now
 I've seen less mess in my restroom
 Plop on up and fetch a fierce self-check
 I digs how my voice takes muthafuckas over
-Trick, back it up 'fore i buck, buck another
+Trick, back it up 'fore I buck, buck another
 Pass me the present cause the future can't hold my soul I pump fear in the mere mortal, beast control
 I blast, punk, that ass fast